jirrian/itp-blog/_posts/2017-9-28-Meteor-Sunglasses.md

 ![alt text](https://raw.githubusercontent.com/jirrian/jirrian.github.io/master/images/introfab/meteorSunglasses/IMG_20170927_224016_c.jpg)
 ![alt text](https://raw.githubusercontent.com/jirrian/jirrian.github.io/master/images/introfab/meteorSunglasses/final.jpg)

 Overall, I'm proud of how this piece turned out.
 It is not really wearable everyday, but it achieved the look I was going for.
-I would haved liked to have a better choice of hardware: metal temples, nose bridge with to screw holes, etc. This would have made the piece more polished and sturdy.
+I would haved liked to have a better choice of hardware: full metal temples, nose bridge with to screw holes, etc. This would have made the piece more polished and sturdy.